stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 The first goal is that this tooling must enable us to use monorepos.
 This means that a single source code repository is able to contain the code for both the infrastructure along with code for applications and other tools.

 The infrastructure code should be defined as one or more named components.
-We need to enable multiple instances of each of these infrastructure code components to be deployed to multiple environments.
+This means that we will naturally avoid creating a single monolithic root module.

+We will need to enable deploy instances of each infrastructure code component to different environments.
+Since TF can manage a very wide range of SaaS and hosted infrastructure, there is no standard definition of an environment.
+In some cases, we might be required to have multiple configurations for the same named environment.
+For example, a named environment might be one shared account or tenant on a cloud service.

+We will also need to be able to deploy multiple instances of each configuration of an infrastructure code component to the same named environment.
+We need this to have multiple branches of development at the same time, when each branch has a separate copy of the infrastructure.
+It also enables us to run integration tests without risk, since each integration test will need to create a destroy an instance of the infrastructure.

 The other key goals are: